DelShahab/aws-location-service-demo/README.md

 - Maven 3.6+
 - AWS Account with Amazon Location Service configured
 - Place Index named "ZipLookupIndex" in the us-west-2 region
-- Map resource named "ExampleMap" (or any custom name)
-- API Key for Amazon Location Service
+- AWS access key and secret key with permissions for AWS Location Service

 ## AWS Configuration